KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 .. figure:: /images/addons_import-export_scene-gltf2_material-alpha-blend.png

-   With the Eevee engine selected, a material's blend modes are configurable.
+   With the EEVEE engine selected, a material's blend modes are configurable.

 .. note::